 This style is elegant and traditional.
 It works well with Georgian style homes and other symmetrical architecture styles.
 Formal garden rely on traditional plants like roses and clipped privet hedges for color and structure.

 This style requires a good deal of upkeep.
 Pruning and tidying will be frequent tasks.

 Informal: Informal style uses curved lines and gives a more relaxed feeling than a formal garden.
 Softer mass plantings create a more naturalistic setting but this style still conforms somewhat to a plan.

 Informal gardens complement a wide variety of current architectural trends.
 They more relaxed nature of this style allows asymmetry to balance transitional style homes.
 It still requires upkeep, though less than a formal garden.

 Cottage or English Garden: A cottage garden is loose and free flowing.
 It has its roots in the formal English style, but is lacking in the structure and rigid lines that characterize formal gardening.
 This style often incorporates culinary herbs to be used in cooking.

 Cottage gardens are low maintenance and colorful.
 However, they can easily go from whimsical to downright messy.
 Cottage plants are often perennial or annuals that reseed themselves so the garden takes less care.
 This style works well with cottage-style homes and beach houses but will look a bit odd if paired with a more formal home.

-Asian style.
-Minimal in appearance but highly planned, Asian-style gardens seek to replicate all of nature in a small, controlled space.
+Asian: Minimal in appearance but highly planned, Asian-style gardens seek to replicate all of nature in a small, controlled space.
 They typically incorporate all the elements of nature including plants, trees, stones and water elements.

-No matter what style you choose, make sure it works with your climate and native soils.
+But no matter what style you choose, make sure it works with your climate and native soils.
 While there is a lot that can be done to amend and alter the soil, you will always be fighting Mother Nature.
 Few gardeners win against this formidable foe.